ghostboats/bg3_mod_helper/README.md

 If you have any feature requests or encounter bugs, please feel free to reach out.
 Contributions and suggestions are highly appreciated to enhance this tool.

 A special thanks to the BG3 community, whose documentation provided significant assistance in the development of this extension.

+DMing on discord is best way to directly contact me.